-If you have ever gone through a TSA body scanner there’s a good chance that the thought has run through your mind of wondering if your naked body is on display for someone in a mysterious back room.
+If you have ever gone through a TSA body scanner there’s a good chance that you’ve wondered if your naked body is on display for someone in a mysterious back room.

-It’s a valid worry but I think you’ll be happy to realize that you don’t have that much to worry about today.
+It’s a valid worry but I think you’ll be happy to realize that you don’t have that much to worry about in today’s screening world.

 Below, I will go into detail about TSA body scanners, the images that they display, and what it all means for your privacy, security, and health.